GiBS: Generative Input-side Basis-driven Structures

 While the previous section focused on designing broadband scattering in the insulating phase of PEDOT:PSS, the GiBS framework also provides a powerful platform for analyzing and optimizing \emph{active metasurfaces}, systems that exhibit multiple optical states with distinct refractive indices.
-To illustrate this capability, we consider a 400\,nm-thick PEDOT:PSS film on SiO$_2$ as a representative active material platform, modeled in both its insulating and metallic phases.
+To illustrate this capability, we consider a 400\,nm-thick PEDOT:PSS film on a thick silicon oxide (SiO$_2$) substrate as a representative active material platform, modeled in both its insulating and metallic phases, and seek to expand the optical response space across these states.
 The objective here is to simultaneously capture and expand the diversity of responses across both phases, enabling inverse design of metasurfaces that can operate under dual-state objectives.
-For instance, one may target a design that functions as a strong broadband scatterer in the insulating phase while acting as an efficient absorber in the metallic phase—a configuration that is both spectrally broadband and functionally reconfigurable.
+For instance, one may target a design that functions as a strong broadband scatterer in the insulating phase while acting as an efficient broadband absorber in the metallic phase, a configuration that is both spectrally broadband and functionally reconfigurable.
 As shown in Figure~\ref{fig:active_gibs}, the GiBS framework exhibits a consistent trend of expanding the accessible response space across material states.
 In this study, the design parameters include both the basis coefficients and the PEDOT:PSS layer thickness, with separate autoencoders trained for the insulating and metallic phases.